 beauty

-Exactly how synchronised swimmers keep their makeup on in the pool.
+Quick one: How exactly do synchronised swimmers keep their makeup on in the pool?

 It’s one of life’s greatest mysteries that’s up there with “What happens when we die?” and “Where have all of my bobby pins gone?”

-Yes, we’re talking about the seemingly magic ability of synchronised swimmers to keep their makeup looking so perfect despite splashing about in the water.
+Yes, we’re talking about the seemingly magic ability of synchronised swimmers (ahem — they're called 'artistic swimmers' now) to keep their makeup looking so perfect despite splashing about in the water.

 While the rest of us struggle to avoid racoon eyes after our (allegedly) waterproof mascaras fail, they’re performing full-on choreographed dances without so much as a smeared wing.